-15 NBA Stars Who Would Have Been Your Parents' MVP
+15 NBA Stars Who Would've Been MVP in a Previous Era

 Compared to the Average MVP: +2.03 PTS, -1.51 REB, -2.34 AST, +0.45 STL, -0.94 BLK, -0.5 rTS%, -3.1 Box Plus-Minus +1.17 Game Score

 Like LeBron, Kawhi Leonard is eliminated from top-five consideration by virtue of the time he missed this season.
 Right now, he's on pace to play fewer than 60 games.
-But he's been stellar in the games he has played.
+But he's been stellar in the minutes he has played.

 Leonard is posting career highs in points (27) and rebounds (7.4) per game.
 And when he's sharing the floor with Kyle Lowry, the Toronto Raptors are plus-8.4 points per 100 possessions (91st percentile), per Cleaning the Glass.